-The short answer is no.

-Rebuilding salmon and steelhead populations will require increasing the number of adults that return to spawn relative to the number of juveniles that migrate to the ocean.
-This is known as the smolt-to-adult ratio, or SAR
+The short answer is no. Rebuilding salmon and steelhead populations will require increasing the smolt-to-adult ratio, or SAR.

-However, in the past 25 years, salmon and steelhead SARs have failed to reach 2 percent despite restrictions and closures of modern fisheries, and massive investments in Snake River Basin habitat restoration and juvenile fish passage systems at the lower Snake River dams.
+However, in the past 25 years, salmon and steelhead SARs have failed to reach the minimum-required 2 percent average despite restrictions and closures of modern fisheries, and massive investments in Snake River Basin habitat restoration and juvenile fish passage systems at the lower Snake River dams.
+While many actions like habitat restoration and increased spill over dams have been taken, and billions of dollars have been spent, populations have not rebounded.